ASICs Struggle to Dethrone GPUs

 Advertisements

-The market presence of NVIDIA remains solid, with Morgan Stanley highlighting that its dominance in AI chips results from a combination of formidable technological prowess and a well-developed ecosystem bolstered by sustained research and development investments
+The market presence of NVIDIA remains solid, with Morgan Stanley highlighting that its dominance in AI chips results from a combination of formidable technological prowess and a well-developed ecosystem bolstered by sustained research and development investments.
+The report indicates that NVIDIA is expected to allocate approximately $16 billion to R&D this year alone, while budgets for the development of custom ASICs typically fall below $1 billion—even dipping beneath that threshold in some scenarios.

 Leave A Reply